trinv1/EchoChamber/README.md

-# EchoChamber
+# Overview

-An AI-powered system that tracks and analyses how personalised social-media feeds evolve over time.
-Combines Reddit’s API and Twitter scraping with sentiment analysis and visualisation to explore echo chambers and algorithmic bias.
+This project analyses how personalised social-media feeds evolve over time, using Reddit (API) and Twitter (Playwright) as data sources.
+Posts are processed with a free LLM (Hugging Face / DeepSeek) for sentiment analysis and visualised in Streamlit dashboards.

+## Tech Stack

+* Python
+* FastAPI
+* Playwright
+* MongoDB Atlas
+* Streamlit
+* DeepSeek